Nitin-GH/Lenovo-TB-8504X/README.md

 # Stock Firmware with updated Android

-**I fucked up my device and now i cant use Wifi, bluetooth, and moblie data Help me? do not worry i have offical updated firmware and you lost all those things and you messed this firmware will fix it.**
+**I fucked up my device and now i cant use Wifi, bluetooth, and moblie data Help me? do not worry i have offical updated firmware and this firmware will fix it.**

 https://u.pcloud.link/publink/show?code=XZRx1J5ZjA5zS2kapAVW7E6jG2SrESRQlrM7